kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 ### §93.153   Communications.

-\(a\) When the Ketchikan Flight Service Station is in operation, no person may operate an aircraft within the airspace specified in §93.151, or taxi onto the runway at Ketchikan International Airport, unless that person has established two-way radio communications with the Ketchikan Flight Service Station for the purpose of receiving traffic advisories and continues to monitor the advisory frequency at all times while operating within the specified airspace.
+\(a\) When the Ketchikan Flight Service Station is in operation, no person may operate an aircraft within the airspace specified in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.151   Applicability.|§93.151]], or taxi onto the runway at Ketchikan International Airport, unless that person has established two-way radio communications with the Ketchikan Flight Service Station for the purpose of receiving traffic advisories and continues to monitor the advisory frequency at all times while operating within the specified airspace.

-\(b\) When the Ketchikan Flight Service Station is not in operation, no person may operate an aircraft within the airspace specified in §93.151, or taxi onto the runway at Ketchikan International Airport, unless that person continuously monitors and communicates, as appropriate, on the designated common traffic advisory frequency as follows:
+\(b\) When the Ketchikan Flight Service Station is not in operation, no person may operate an aircraft within the airspace specified in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.151   Applicability.|§93.151]], or taxi onto the runway at Ketchikan International Airport, unless that person continuously monitors and communicates, as appropriate, on the designated common traffic advisory frequency as follows:

 \(1\) *For inbound flights.* Announces position and intentions when no less than 10 miles from Ketchikan International Airport, and monitors the designated frequency until clear of the movement area on the airport or Ketchikan Harbor.

-\(2\) *For departing flights.* Announces position and intentions prior to taxiing onto the active runway on the airport or onto the movement area of Ketchikan Harbor and monitors the designated frequency until outside the airspace described in §93.151 and announces position and intentions upon departing that airspace.
+\(2\) *For departing flights.* Announces position and intentions prior to taxiing onto the active runway on the airport or onto the movement area of Ketchikan Harbor and monitors the designated frequency until outside the airspace described in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.151   Applicability.|§93.151]] and announces position and intentions upon departing that airspace.

-\(c\) Notwithstanding the provisions of paragraphs (a) and (b) of this section, if two-way radio communications failure occurs in flight, a person may operate an aircraft within the airspace specified in §93.151, and land, if weather conditions are at or above basic VFR weather minimums.
+\(c\) Notwithstanding the provisions of paragraphs (a) and (b) of this section, if two-way radio communications failure occurs in flight, a person may operate an aircraft within the airspace specified in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.151   Applicability.|§93.151]], and land, if weather conditions are at or above basic VFR weather minimums.

 \[Doc.
 No. 26653, 56 FR 48094, Sept.
 23, 1991\]